laurenra7/jdbc-test-oracle/README.md

 # jdbcTestOracle
 Test JDBC connection using Oracle JDBC driver.
+The driver is included in the .jar file that is built.

 See pom.xml for what driver version is used.
 Currently **ojdbc6** version **11.2.0.3.0.**